 The first recorded instance of European exploration dates to 1542, when Juan Rodriguez Cabrillo landed and documented three villages.
 In 1850, the Channel Islands were added to the United States, and cattle and sheep enterprises were established on Santa Rosa Island and continued until 1998.
 From the 1940s to the 1960s, the island was used for other purposes such as an army base and air force base and for oil drilling exploration.
 In 1980, Channel Islands National Park was established, protecting Santa Rosa, Santa Cruz, and San Miguel Islands in addition to Anacapa and Santa Barbara Islands, previously designated as Channel Islands National Monument.
 The Channel Islands National Marine Sanctuary was also established in 1980, protecting 1,470 square miles of ocean encompassing the waters up to six nautical miles offshore around each of the five islands.

 Santa Rosa Island is accessible by either boat or plane.
 Flights to the island take approximately 45 minutes and are offered year-round through Channel Islands Aviation.
-Public boat trips with Island Packers out of Ventura Harbor can take upwards of three hours and run regularly from April to November, two-four days per week.
+Public boat trips with Island Packers out of Ventura Harbor can take upwards of three hours and run regularly from April to November, two to four days per week.
 Visitors can also access the island via private boat.

-The back beaches and sand dunes from Skunk Point to just north of East Point are closed March 1 – September 14 to protect critical nesting habitat for the snowy plover.
-Birders should be sure to pack their binoculars, as more than 195 species are listed on the island.
+The back beaches and sand dunes from Skunk Point to just north of East Point are closed from March 1 through September 15 to protect critical nesting habitat for the snowy plover.
+Birders should be sure to pack their binoculars, as more than 195 species may be found on the island.